lessuknow/JavaRPGWidget/README.md

 # JavaRPGWidget
-Java widget for RPG stuff
+Java widget for RPG stuff.

+More precisely, a GUI made in Java that will connect to a SQL server to obtain details about items, skills, and more.